MartinPaulEve/evusheld/about-evusheld/index.md

 <p style="border-width:2px; border-style:solid; border-color:#FFFFFF; padding: 1em;">If you’re immunocompromised and test positive for Covid, see <a href="https://bloodcancer.org.uk/support-for-you/coronavirus-covid-19/covid-vaccine-blood-cancer/covid-antibody-treatment/"> Blood Cancer UK’s advice</a> to understand what to do next, and how the process differs across the four nations.
 Its website is specific to people with blood cancer, but the information is useful for anyone who is <a href="https://www.nhs.uk/conditions/coronavirus-covid-19/self-care-and-treatments-for-coronavirus/treatments-for-coronavirus/">eligible</a> for these treatments.
 Charities supporting patients with your condition may also have advice on their website.</p>

 <p>Yet the system through which these Covid treatments are delivered hasn’t been reliable.
-Only around 17% of people who become infected with Covid and are referred for treatment, actually receive it.
+Only around 17% of people who become infected with Covid and are referred for treatment actually receive it.
 In some instances, this is because someone doesn’t have symptoms, but we also know there are systemic issues in how these treatments are being delivered that mean that some people just can’t access them.
 Relying, then, on treatments given only after becoming infected with Covid is a terrifying prospect for people who are at very high risk of hospitalisation, and death. </p>

 <p>Despite these treatments, many people with weakened immune systems are still at higher risk of poor outcomes and death from Covid.
 People with blood cancer, for example, are 12 times more likely to die from Covid than the general population, according to an analysis of ONS data by Blood Cancer UK.
 In people with a kidney transplant, the relative risk increased from 7 times higher than the general population in the first wave of Covid in 2020, to 26 times higher in the third wave in 2021.
 An analysis of intensive care data shows that, while only 1 in 134 of the population is immunocompromised, 1 in 11 of all people admitted to the ICU for Covid were immunocompromised, in the first half of this year.</p>